 - Form the dough into balls about 1.5 tablespoons in size.
 Place 2 inches apart on the lined cookie sheets.

-- Bake for 8-10 minutes, or until the tops are just set.
+- Bake 1 cookie sheet at a time for 8-10 minutes, or until the tops are just set.

 - Cool for at least 10 minutes on the baking tray, before transferring to a wire rack to continue cooling.